dgaydukov/cert-ocpjp11/files/ocpjp11.md

 * have static fields (yet they can have final static fields)
 * have static methods (both final & non-final)

-You can add private & public members, but only public members declared in original type would be accesible.
+You can add private & public members, but only public members declared in original type would be accessible.
 ```java
 public class App {
     public static void main(String[] args) {